awsdocs/alexa-for-business-administration-guide/doc_source/connect-exchange.md

 1. Enter the new user principal name \(UPN\) of the service account that you just created\.

 1. Enter the service account password for the new UPN, and choose **Link account**\.

+**Expiring password notifications**
+Alexa for Business sends warning emails to the service account holder at 14 days, 7 days, 3 days, and 1 day before their password expires\.
+After the password expires, the user receives a daily reminder email\.
+Users can also see these alerts in their AWS [Personal Health Dashboard](https://phd.aws.amazon.com/phd/home#/dashboard)\.